In almost every discussion of sola scriptura, there is a favourite jingle Catholics rehash:

 Going by the Catholic standard, the councils of Hippo and Carthage were local or regional ones, therefore, their canon list weren’t binding on the entire church.

 Why these efforts?
-Because Catholic leaders knew too well that many of the teachings of Rome oppose the plain teachings of the Bible and the only way they could keep Catholics in lockstep obedience was to take it from their hands.
+Because Catholic leaders knew too well that many of Rome’s teachings oppose the plain teachings of the Bible and the only way they could keep Catholic followers in lockstep obedience was to take the bible from their hands.

 For example, Catholicism denies that a literal prophet named Jonah was swallowed by a literal fish.
 Even Karl Keating wrote that “the story of the prophet being swallowed and then disgorged by a ‘great fish’ is merely didactic fiction, a grand tale told to establish a religious point” (Catholicism and Fundamentalism, Ignatius Press, 1988, 129).